severo/observable-to-standalone/rewrite_from_scratch/README.md

 See [src/main.4.js](./joyplot/src/main.4.js).

-In [src/main.js](./joyplot/src/main.js), we propose a better solution that manages window resize as in the original notebook.
+Finally, see [src/main.js](./joyplot/src/main.js) for a better solution that manages window resize as in the original notebook.
 Note that this solution is more complex, and naturally a notebook writer will opt for Observable helpers like `width` in order to prototype quickly.